Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Introduction

-In this paper, we aim to identify the WD--MS binaries which are hidden within the MS of the optical CMD within a volume-limited sample of 100 pc to improve the completeness of WD--MS binaries.
+In this paper, we aim to identify the WDMS binaries which are hidden within the MS of the optical CMD within a volume-limited sample of 100 pc to improve the completeness of WDMS binaries.
 Within 100 pc, photometric and astrometric solutions are expected to be more accurate, and less affected by Galactic extinction.
-We use \gaia\ -DR3 and \galex\ GR6/7 data for the initial selection of WD--MS candidate binaries and implemented several cut-off criteria to remove artefacts and sources with bad photometry and astrometric solutions.
-Nevertheless, we decided to choose the \galex\ sources with no FUV detection for our study, which makes this work complementary to the previous studies \citep{WDS5_Ren2020, Rebassa2021, Anguiano_2022, nayak_2024_wdms}, where sources with both FUV and NUV detections are considered.
+We use \gaia\ DR3 and \galex\ GR6/7 data for the initial selection of WDMS candidate binaries and implemented several cut-off criteria to remove artifacts and sources with bad photometry and astrometric solutions.
+Nevertheless, we decided to primarily focus on the \galex\ sources having no FUV detection or having FUV detection with artifacts for this study, which makes this work complementary to the previous studies \citep{WDS5_Ren2020, Anguiano_2022, nayak_2024_wdms}, where sources with both FUV and NUV detections are considered.
+Identification and parameterization of WDMS binaries, where only NUV or no UV detections are available, are also present in the literature but the authors had studied either only the gap region of the \gaia\ CMD \citepalias[][]{Rebassa2021, Rebassa_2025_mag_limited} or only the WD region \citep{Xabier_2025_ML_WDMS}, or used the optical color-color and CMDs \citep{Li_2025_30k_wdms} to identify the WDMS binaries.
+Therefore, this work also complements the above mentioned studies.
 Our selection criteria also include the NUV bright MS sources located in the gap region between WD and MS in the NUV--optical CMD, which were not included in the recent study by \cite{Jackim_2024_WDMS_galex}.
+In our sample selection, we also included the sources which have both FUV and NUV detection with good photometric detections as mentioned in \citepalias[][]{nayak_2024_wdms}, but used only NUV data for identification and parameter estimations.
+Parameters of these sources are compared with the literature values \citepalias[][]{nayak_2024_wdms, Rebassa2021, Rebassa_2025_mag_limited} and \citep{WDS5_Ren2020}, where both FUV and NUV data were used for parameter estimation, which gives confidence in our estimates and in implementing our method to the sources with only NUV detection.
 Finally, we examine the possibility of contamination from active M-dwarfs in our catalog, which are also known for their excess UV emission due to stellar activity.
 However, the literature suggests that such contamination is found to be negligible in the UV and UV--optical CMDs \citep{Anguiano_2022, nayak_2024_wdms, Jackim_2024_WDMS_galex}.